dhanushkasampath/hacker-rank-problems/src/main/java/com/code/practise/hackerrankproblems/data_structures/graph/README.txt

 Representation of Graph Data Structure
 ======================================

-There are multiple ways to store a graph: The following are the most common representations.
+There are multiple ways to store a forest: The following are the most common representations.

 1. Adjacency Matrix
 2. Adjacency List